jakedaly97/computer-infrastructure-assessment/README.md

 - **Met Éireann**: For providing weather data.
 - **data.gov.ie**: For detailed dataset documentation.
 - **Higher Diploma in Computing in Data Analytics**: For the opportunity to work on this project.

+## Get Help

+For assistance, users can refer to the comments within the project, providing insights into the written code.
+Additional clarification can be found in the Python documentation available at [Python Docs](https://docs.python.org/3/), or through numerous tutorials on Python, accessible on the W3Schools website at [W3Schools Python Tutorials](https://www.w3schools.com/python/default.asp).
+For further assistance, users can contact fellow project contributors.
+Additionally, the Palmer penguins dataset is widely used by data analysts to learn the fundamental tools of data analysis, and other projects using the dataset can be found online.

+## Contributions

+Currently, Jake Daly is the sole contributor to this project.

+## Author

+Jake Daly is a part-time student enrolled in the Higher Diploma in Science in Computing in Data Analytics course at Atlantic Technological University.
+For inquiries or further information, Jake Daly can be contacted via his student email at g00439324@atu.ie or through his personal email at jakedaly1997@hotmail.com.